fubarhouse/brand/README.md

 ## Troubleshooting

-* Issues and PR's are more than welcome, but please do so if you can produce relocatable results.
+* Issues and PR's are more than welcome, but please do so if you can produce replicable results.

 ## Maintainers